A higher rank Racah algebra and the $\mathbb{Z}_2^{n}$ Laplace-Dunkl operator: A basis for the space of Dunkl harmonics

 by using the definition of $C_A$ in our case, formula \eqref{Casimir}.
 Also observe that $d_n=\deg{\mathscr{Y}_{\mathbf{l}}^{\vec \epsilon}}=k$.
 We now consider $C_{[m]}$.
 A short calculation shows that $[C_{[m]},x_p]=[C_{[m]},\Delta_{[p-1]}]=0$ for $p>m$.
 This means that $\mathbf{CK}_{x_p}^{\epsilon_p}$ commutes with $C_{[m]}$ for $p>m$.
 This gives us

 $C_{[m]}$ now acts on an element of $\mathcal{H}_{d_m}^{\vec \beta}\left(\mathbb{R}^m\right)$ and this action we have written down at the beginning of this proof.
-This gives the sought-after action. \end{proof} In light of this result, the algebra $\widehat{\mathcal{Y}_{n}}$ will be represented by diagonal matrices if it acts on the Dunkl harmonics.
+This gives the sought-after action. \end{proof} In light of this result, the algebra $\widehat{\mathcal{Y}}_n$ will be represented by diagonal matrices if it acts on the Dunkl harmonics.
+This algebra labels the basis vectors of this representation so we will call it a labelling Abelian algebra.
 In the next section the action of the full Racah algebra on the Dunkl harmonics will be described.